williampan22/project1/README.md

 ERD as an embedded JPG/PNG and URL to its LucidChart diagram.

 Definition of relational schema with proof that it is in BCNF.

 --------------------------------------------------------------------------
 # PART 5-6 / E

+## Copy everything in the SQL file called PART_5, 6 - CREATE TABLE + INSERT INTO DATA.sql in the github repository.
+Paste it into the "Execute SQL" terminal in DBrowser.

 (10 pts) Create a set of SQL data definition statements for the above model and realize that schema in SQLite3 by executing the script from the SQLite3, the console or Node.
 You can use DB Browser to generate these statements.
 Show that the tables were created and conform to the constraints through screen shots or other means.